damienleroy/PowerAccent/README.md

 # Known problems

-- Some keys can have interference with some actions or some tools (for eample: AutoHotkey)
+- Some keys can have interference with some actions or some tools (for example: AutoHotkey)
 - (Experimental feature) Inside browsers and some other software, the tool can't detect the caret position.
 Default position is applied, meaning the one you choose in the position settings.

 # The future